GoogleCloudPlatform/podcast/site/content/post/episode-188-conversation-ai-with-priyanka-vergadia/index.md

 * "Small Group Laugh Set.wav" by Tim Kahn of [Freesound.org](https://freesound.org)
 * "Whip Crack 01.wav" by CGEffex of [Freesound.org](https://freesound.org)

-{{< transcript "MARK: Hi, and welcome to episode number 188 of the weekly Google Cloud Platform podcast.
+{{< transcript "MARK: Hi, and welcome to episode number 188 of the weekly Google Cloud podcast.
 I'm Mark Mirchandani, and I'm here with my colleague Brian Dorsey.
 Hey, Brian." >}}

 BRIAN: Hello, and we've had a really good conversation here today with Priyanka about conversational AI, kind of meta.